qiboteam/qibochem/doc/source/tutorials/measurement.rst

 After obtaining groups of mutually commuting observables, it remains to find the shared eigenbasis for all terms in the group, and to prepare a set of measurements carried out in this common eigenbasis.
 To do this, the standard measurement basis (the Z-basis) has to be transformed using a unitary matrix, which has columns corresponding to the simultaneous eigenvectors of the commuting Pauli terms.
-Unfortunately, this approach has its own problems: mainly, the eigenvectors for a general system with N qubits is of dimension :math:`2^N`, which means that the unitary matrix would scale exponentially, rendering it classically intractable.
+Unfortunately, this approach has its own problems: mainly, the eigenvectors for a general system with N qubits is of dimension :math:`2^N`, which means that the unitary transformation matrix would scale exponentially, rendering it classically intractable for large systems.

 However, if the stricter condition of *qubit-wise commutativty* is enforced, the problem becomes much simpler.
 First, recall that a general Pauli term can be expressed as a tensor product of single qubit Pauli operators: